ToolJet/ToolJet/docs/docs/dashboard.md

 The folder's URL slug is generated automatically from its name, providing direct access to the folder using the slug.

+To get the URL of a specific folder, the user will have to select that folder and then copy the URL from the address bar of the browser.
+The copied URL can be used to share with other users of the workspace.

 Example: If the name of the folder is `customer support`, The folder can be accessed directly from the URL `https://tooljet.com/<workspace-name>?folder=customer%20support`.

 <div style={{textAlign: 'center'}}>